ArmyOfRobots/gooddog.github.io/_pages/bumble/assembly.md

  - 4 walls
  - Supports are needed on some parts, but it's doable with standard breakaway supports.

+Note: If you are using Ultimaker Cura as your slicer.

 *Body Bottom*
 <figure>
     <img src="{{ site.baseurl | prepend: site.url }}/images/body_bottom_supports.PNG" />